dequelabs/axe-core-gems/README.md

 # RSpec

-## Be Accessible Matcher

-`axe/rspec` provides a new matcher `BeAccessible` as a custom RSpec matcher, which is used as `be_accessible` in the examples below.
+`axe/rspec` provides a custom RSpec matcher—`BeAccessible`—which is easily instantiated using the `be_accessible` helper method.

 ## Configuration